ps2dev/ps2sdk/iop/tcpip/tcpip-netman/README.txt

 Note that because of the design of NETMAN, the module load order should be like this instead:
 1. NETMAN.IRX
 2. Network adaptor driver (SMAP.IRX from this PS2SDK, or something compatible which uses NETMAN).
 3. LWIP network protocol stack.
 IP address configuration gets passed to this module instead!
+The device name registered is "sm".

 How to install this into your PS2SDK:
 -------------------------------------